ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 # Examples of the application of the Microwave Topology Model {#examples}

    This appendix provides some examples and illustrations of how the Microwave Topology Model can be used.
-There is one extended tree to illustrate the complete Microwave Topology Model and a JSON based instantiation of the Microwave Topology Model for a small network example.
+There is one extended tree to illustrate an example of a complete Microwave Topology Model including the relevant data nodes from network-topology and te-topology.
+There are also JSON based instantiations of the Microwave Topology Model for a couple of small network examples.

 ## A tree for a complete Microwave Topology Model

-   The tree below shows the leafs for a complete Microwave Topology Model including the augmented Network Topology Model defined in
-   {{!RFC8345}}, Traffic Engineering (TE) Topologies model defined in
+   The tree below shows an example of the relevant leafs for a complete Microwave Topology Model including the augmented Network Topology Model defined in {{!RFC8345}} and the Traffic Engineering (TE) Topologies model defined in {{!RFC8795}}.
-   {{!RFC8795}}.

 ~~~~ yangtree
 {::include ./full.tree}